raylib-extras/rlTextLib/README.md

 * Better handling of glpyh ranges
 * Custom glyphs
 * Inline color changes
+* Kerning
+* Flip Y for use with render textures

 # Building
 This library uses Game-premake from